 In actual fact, you can lose weight while still supplying your body with nutrition, without ever consulting a book on diets.
 Making sure you eat plenty of fresh vegetables and fruit, and cut back on sugary desserts and fatty meats is usually enough to give you nutrition, keep you feeling full and give you energy as well.
 The more energy you have, the more exercise you will do, whether in the form of housework, gardening or taking up a sport.

 Fitness is an important part of our overall health for many reasons, but what exactly is fitness?
 It doesn’t mean that you can lift really heavy weights or even run a marathon, although people who can do that are certainly fit.
-For the average person, fitness helps us to live life to the fullest and encompasses the three important parts of our being; physical, mental and emotional health.
+For the average person, fitness at a group fitness facility helps us to live life to the fullest and encompasses the three important parts of our being; physical, mental and emotional health.

 Doctors are increasingly aware that the three aspects of a person as above all play a part in the state of our physical health.
 For instance, if someone is under a lot of emotional or mental strain, it can cause them to become ill.
 Such stress can cause ulcers, heart attacks, strokes, digestive problems and more.
 But if the body is fit, the person will be in better health overall and able to ward off many physical ailments.